Doug Collins (journalist): Journalist

 Collins emigrated to Canada in 1952 and worked for several decades as a reporter or columnist for several Western Canadian newspapers including the Calgary Herald, Vancouver Sun and Vancouver Province.

 In November, 1953, Collins, while working for the Calgary Herald, exposed George Dupre's claims of being a war-time spy as a hoax.
-The disclosure came soon after publication of The Man Who Wouldn't Talk, a book about Dupre by American journalist, Quentin Reynolds.
+The disclosure came soon after publication of The Man Who Wouldn't Talk, a book about Dupre by American journalist Quentin Reynolds.

 The following spring, in 1954, Collins testified on behalf of Westbrook Pegler in the case of Reynolds v.
 Pegler, a defamation case arising from comments written in 1949 by Pegler against Reynolds.
 Collins gave evidence as to Reynolds's reputation as a writer, arising from Reynolds's book about Dupre.
 Reynolds's counsel, Louis Nizer, attacked Collins's credibility during cross-examination for his failure to give credit to other sources of evidence that exposed Dupre.
 Another witness from Calgary felt compelled to testify on behalf of Reynolds to counter Collins's testimony.

 In 1960, eight trade unions sued Collins for libel when he was the Vancouver Sun's labour reporter.
 The same year, the newspaper's managing editor, Erwin Swangard, fired Collins for his outside freelance work.
 Collins successfully sued for wrongful dismissal.
 He was reinstated and returned to work after four months.
 He collected his back pay, walked into the editor's office and quit and then went to personnel to demand holiday pay.
 In 1963, he sued Reader's Digest for libel and won.

 Collins returned to the Vancouver Sun in the 1970s.
 He quit for the last time when then-publisher Clark Davey tried to restrict his freelancing.

 Collins worked as an interviewer/editorialist for CBC Television in Vancouver from 1958 to 1968.
 From 1981 to 1985, he was the news director/talk show host for CJOR radio in Vancouver.

 In 1980, during Terry Fox's Marathon of Hope, Collins wrote a story falsely claiming that, rather than running a daily marathon, he had actually been driven in a car across Quebec.
-The story was retracted.

 Since last leaving the Vancouver Sun, Collins also worked for the Vancouver Courier, the Columbian (a newspaper formerly published in New Westminster, B.C.), and CKVU-TV.
 Between 1983 and 1997, Collins wrote a column for the North Shore News, a small weekly community paper in North Vancouver, B.C.